chulwoopack/chulwoopack.github.io/_posts/2018-07-03-works-page_level_anal.md

 ### Tools
 {% highlight yaml %}
-[Chronicling America Images API](https://github.com/LibraryOfCongress/data-exploration/blob/master/Accessing%20images%20for%20analysis.ipynb): Python script for building a master manifest of images and retrieving them.
+<a href="https://github.com/LibraryOfCongress/data-exploration/blob/master/Accessing%20images%20for%20analysis.ipynb">Chronicling America Images API</a>: Python script for building a master manifest of images and retrieving them.
 {% endhighlight %}